Swift-AI/Swift-AI/Documentation/Examples.md

 Genetic algorithm example coming soon!

-### Additional Notes

-> **What's this 'APKit' framework?**

-APKit is a framework for creating views programmatically using Auto Layout, and contains abstractions for many common animation tasks.
-It has no direct effect on Swift AI's implementation.

-## OS X
+## macOS

-Some information about the OS X project will go here :)
+Some information about the macOS project will go here :)